How Much Does It Cost To Desex A Dog In Australia?

 At What Age Should I Get My Puppy Desexed?

 For the longest time, pet parents were advised to desex their pooches as soon as they hit a 6-month mark.
-But, with the improvement of evidence-based medicine, veterinarians are today able to decide when the best time to desex an individual dog is.
+But, with the improvement of evidence-based medicine, veterinarians are today able to decide when the best time to desex an individual dog on a case by case basis.

 Getting a dog desexed before reaching puberty is considered to be early desexing (3).
 This is usually done in shelters, as it prevents unwanted pregnancies and keeps the number of dogs in the shelter from multiplying.
 That’s why most pups adopted at a young age are already desexed.